straubt1/tfx/README.md

 `tfx workspace unlock all`
 - Unlock all workspaces in a given organization

+### `tfx release`

+Manage [Terraform Enterprise](https://www.terraform.io/enterprise) and [Replicated](https://www.replicated.com/) releases and binaries needed for airgap installations (TFE only).

+`tfx release tfe list`
+- List available Terraform Enterprise releases

+`tfx release tfe show`
+- Show details of a Terraform Enterprise release, including release notes

+`tfx release tfe download`
+- Download a Terraform Enterprise airgap binary

+`tfx release replicated list`
+- List available Replicated releases

+`tfx release replicated download`
+- Download a Replicated release

+### `tfx registry provider`

+Manage providers in the Private Registry

+`tfx registry provider list`
+- List Providers in the Registry

+`tfx registry provider version list`
+- List Versions for a Provider in the Registry

+`tfx registry provider version platform list`
+- List Platforms for a Provider Version in the Registry

+`tfx registry provider create`
+- Create a Provider in the Registry

+`tfx registry provider show`
+- Show details of a Provider in the Registry

+`tfx registry provider delete`
+- Delete a Provider in the Registry

+`tfx registry provider version create`
+ - Create a Version for a Provider in the Registry

+`tfx registry provider version show`
+- Show details a Version for a Provider in the Registry

+`tfx registry provider version delete`
+ - Delete a Version for a Provider in the Registry

+`tfx registry provider version platform create`
+- Create a Platform Version for a Provider in the Registry

+`tfx registry provider version platform show`
+- Show details of a Platform Version for a Provider in the Registry

+`tfx registry provider version platform delete`
+- Delete a Platform Version for a Provider in the Registry

 ## Potential Future Commands

 Additional commands to implement.